algolia/instantsearch/docgen/src/guide/Connectors.md

 // `ConnectedSearchBox` renders a `<MySearchBox>` widget that is connected to
 // the <InstantSearch> state, providing it with `currentRefinement` and `refine` props for
-// reading and manipulating the current query of the search.
+// reading and manipulating the current query of the search. const ConnectedSearchBox = connectSearchBox(MySearchBox);
-// Note that this `ConnectedSearchBox` widget will only work when rendered
-// as a child or a descendant of the `<InstantSearch>` component. const ConnectedSearchBox = connectSearchBox(MySearchBox);
 ```